Teiid-Designer/teiid-designer-samples/importers/import-from-ddl.md

 # Preparing the Data

-The data sources to be fused consist of the following:
+The data sources to be used consist of the following:

 * [Teiid-MySQLAccounts.ddl](../metadata/Teiid-MySQLAccounts.ddl)